deeporiginbio/deeporigin-client/docs/how-to/managed-data/upload-data.md

         ```

-    To upload a file and assign it to an existing cell, use:
+    To upload a file and assign it to an existing cell, run:

     ```bash
     deeporigin data upload /path/to/test.fasta \